-Versilia is a geographical expanse set between the towns of Viareggio and the dazzling and stylish Forte dei Marmi.
+Versilia is an expanse of coastline between the towns of Viareggio and the dazzling and stylish Forte dei Marmi.
 It is considered to be one of the most popular seaside resort areas in Tuscany.

 Apart from the famed Carnival Festival of Viareggio, few know about the historical, artistic, and architectural wonders tucked away in the less trodden towns of the hinterland such as Pietrasanta and Camaiore.

-- Viareggio: take a leisurely stroll along the teeming seafront and discover some very beautiful and characteristic buildings in Art Nouveau style.
+- Viareggio: take a leisurely stroll along the seafront promenade and discover some very beautiful and characteristic buildings in Tuscan Art Nouveau style.

-- Camaiore: visit the small and picturesque town which dates back to Roman times and was fortified in the Middle Ages.
-A stop at the well-known 12th-century Abbey of San Pietro is also a definite must.
+- Camaiore: this small and picturesque town, dating back to Roman times and fortified in the Middle Ages, is also home to the well-known 12th-century Abbey of San Pietro.